 A Discretionary Fund Manager can help you to:

 Plan for the future, ensuring you set realistic investment goals.

 Take a little more risk in order to make your money work harder for you.

 Keep their investments on track.
-If their circumstances change, or a certain asset class performs badly or erratically, the DFM can help them change their approach.
+If your circumstances change, or a certain asset class performs badly or erratically, the DFM can help you change your approach.